anynines/a9s-kubernetes-training/website/docs/kubernetes/80-stateful-sets/40-application-access-exercise.md

 ### Application Service

 As we have seen in earlier lessons it is useful to have a Service in front of an application.
 This will provide a stable network entry point in form of a DNS name as well as an IP address.
-Also it will enable a load balancing if further Pods will be added.
+Also, it will enable a load balancing if further Pods will be added.

 Create a file `50-pg-app-svc.yaml` with the following content: